gary-rowe/hid4java/README.md

 #### I get a `SIGSEGV (0xb)` when starting up

+This shouldn't occur unless you've been changing the code.
 You have probably got the `getFieldOrder` list wrong.
 Use the field list from Class.getFields() to get a suitable order.
+Another cause is if a `Structure` has not been initialised and is being deferenced, perhaps in a `toString()` method.

 #### My device doesn't work on Ubuntu

 Out of the box Ubuntu classifies HID devices as belonging to root.
 You can override this rule by creating your own under `/etc/udev/rules.d`:

 ```
 $ sudo gedit /etc/udev/rules.d/99-myhid.rules